Torniojaws/vortech-backend/README.md

 ## Tests

-You can run the tests with ``python3 -m pytest tests/``.
-If you want the coverage report too, run it with:
+You can run the tests with ``make test``, or alternatively: ``python3 -m pytest tests/``.
+If you want the coverage report when running manually, run it with:
 ``python3 -m pytest tests/ --cov=apps --cov-report term-missing``

 ## Versioning